harvard-edge/QuaRL/README.md

 # Quarl: Quantization For Reinforcement Learning

-Code for QuaRL, a framework for evaluating the effects of quantization on reinforcement learning policies across different environments, training algorithms and quantization methods.
+Code for QuaRL, a framework for evaluating the effects of quantization on reinforcement learning policies across different environments, training algorithms and quantization methods and **ActorQ** a quantized distributed RL training setup exhibiting speedups of upto **2.5x**.

 # Table of Contents
 1. [Introduction](#Introduction)